The written content on this page contains automatic translations, so there may be some errors. The video on this page is also in English.

 Where is the Gospel?

-I pray that the Holy Spirit will open your eyes to see the God who judges his people.
-And may you see Jesus as the one who accepts God’s judgment so we can experience his protection and eternal life.
+I pray that the Holy Spirit will open your eyes to see the God who is faithful to his covenant even when his people are not.

 Written By